House Director FAQs

 Per Stanford Residential and Dining Enterprises policy, pets or live animals of any kind, including those housed in aquariums or terrariums, are prohibited in all university residences, unless they are a service animal or a support animal.
 Employees are responsible for initiating requests and cooperating in the interactive process for any desired disability-related workplace accommodations.

 No, partners or spouses are not allowed to live with the House Director in their on-campus housing assignment.
-Guests are allowed in the dorms and must be escorted by their host at all times.
-Overnight guests are not permitted in the HS dorms.
+Guests are allowed in the residence halls and must be escorted by their host at all times.
+Overnight guests are not permitted in the HS residences.